esinecan/agentic-ai-browser/README.md

 An automated browser agent powered by LLMs for web automation tasks.

 ## Overview
-This project is a **sophisticated AI-driven web automation agent** that uses **Playwright** for browser interactions and **LLM integration** for intelligent decision-making.
+This project is a **AI-driven web automation agent** that uses **Playwright** for browser interactions and **LLM integration** for intelligent decision-making.
 It's designed for **reliable, adaptable web automation** with robust element detection and contextual understanding.
+It's single agent by design, and it doesn't require highly specialized models.
+Quite the opposite.
+It is built with getting solid benefit out of smaller models in mind.
+It can visit every single item in the first 5 search result pages, record its findings in a text file and notify you.
+You just talk to it in a natural speaking language.

+I do not want AI access to be centralized, picketed and gatekept from regular people.
+This software is built to reflect that.

 ## Features
 - **Agentic Web Automation** – Uses AI to decide and execute actions based on page understanding